Blue Hands and Feet in Lyme Disease: Why They Turn Cold and Change Color

 Is this a circulation problem?

-Can this come and go?
+Can these symptoms come and go?

 Can treatment help?